Last updated on August 18th, 2024 at 04:30 pm

 Bee balm

 Bee balm (Monarda) is primarily found in shades of pink or purple.
-Its fluffy flower attracts butterflies and of course bees.
+Its fluffy flower attracts butterflies and, of course, bees.

 Learn more here.